emonti/gcore-arm/README.md

 # OBSOLETE

 I am no longer maintaining this code.
 Changes to the iOS 5+ sdk have made this code obsolete on iOS.
-If you're trying to accomplish memory dumping on newer iOS platforms, you may have better luck with https://github.com/emonti/ios_vmtools
+I'm leaving it up only for posterity sake since a few folks have expressed interest in it.

 # gcore-arm